Stephen Thomas (economist)

 Stephen Thomas is a professor at the University of Greenwich Business School, working in the area of energy policy.
 Before moving to the University of Greenwich in 2001, Thomas worked for twenty-two years at the University of Sussex.

 Research work

 Stephen Thomas is professor at the University of Greenwich Business School, and has been a researcher in the area of energy policy for over twenty-five years.
 He specialises in the economics and policy of nuclear power (of which he is a critic), liberalisation and privatisation of the electricity and gas industries, and trade policy on network energy industries.
-Thomas serves on the editorial boards of several periodicals including Energy Policy, Utilities Policy, Energy and Environment, and International Journal of Regulation and Governance.
+Thomas serves on the editorial boards of several periodicals including Energy Policy, Utilities Policy, Energy & Environment, and International Journal of Regulation and Governance.

 Before moving to the University of Greenwich in 2001, Thomas worked for twenty-two years at the Science Policy Research Unit (SPRU) at the University of Sussex.